GaussianFormer3D: Multi-Modal Gaussian-based Semantic Occupancy Prediction with 3D Deformable Attention: Experiments

 \subsection{Qualitative Results}

-We visualize 3D Gaussians and occupancy to qualitatively verify the effectiveness of GaussianFormer3D for on-road scenes in~\cref{fig:main_qualitative}.
+We visualize 3D Gaussians and occupancy to qualitatively verify the effectiveness of our method for on-road scenes in~\cref{fig:main_qualitative}.
 Our method can accurately predict both semantics and fine-grained geometry of the surrounding environments.
-In some cases, it even outperforms the ground truth by correctly completing occupancy in regions that lack semantic annotations.
+In some cases, it even outperforms the GT by correctly completing occupancy in regions that lack semantic annotations.
 Qualitative results of our method on off-road scenes are given in~\cref{fig:wildocc}.
-Our method is able to predict semantic occupancy for classes like mud and puddle, which are essential for achieving safe and effective off-road autonomous driving.
+Our method is able to predict semantic occupancy for classes like \textit{mud} and \textit{puddle}, which are essential for achieving safe and effective off-road autonomous driving.
 We further compare our approach with GaussianFormer~\cite{gaussianformer} in~\cref{fig:gaussian_comparison}.
 The Gaussians in our method are more adaptive in scales and shapes, precisely appearing in the occupied regions of objects in both long-range and short-range areas, aided by the LiDAR sensor.
 Additionally, compared to voxel-based discretized approaches that train and predict at a fixed resolution, our method can predict multi-resolution semantic occupancy without additional training cost, attributed to the continuous property of Gaussians.
 This property enables more accurate and smoother prediction for certain areas when inferred at a higher resolution, as demonstrated in~\cref{fig:multiresolution}.
-Please see more qualitative results in the supplementary material.